Linda-Editor/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 =IF(AND(A2<>"",A2<>A1),1,0)
 ```

-Then copy the formula down.
-Then add a formula to add up column B.
+Copy the formula down, and then add a formula to add up column B.

 ```
 =SUM(B2:B11000)